 St-Jean-sur-Richelieu, Québec, Canada

-At the Toronto 2015 Parapan American Games, she collected seven medals (six gold and one silver) including a world record performance in the 100-m freestyle.
+At Toronto 2015, she collected seven medals (six gold and one silver) including a world record performance in the 100-m freestyle.
 A few weeks earlier in Glasgow, she broke two Canadian records with victories in the 50-m and 400-m freestyles.

 Rivard made her first major international breakthrough at the 2012 Paralympic Games in London.
 At those Games, at age 16, she won the silver medal in the 400-metre freestyle and reached finals in four other events.
 At the 2013 IPC World Championships in Montreal, Rivard was the only Canadian swimmer to win five medals (three silver and two bronze).

-Has a twin sister Charlotte… Her father André Rivard played goal in the Quebec Major Junior Hockey League…Discovered by her current coach France Latendresse.
+Has a twin sister Charlotte… Her father André Rivard played goal in the Quebec Major Junior Hockey League…Discovered by coach France Latendresse.